ropensci/prism/README.md

 **Normals (4km or 800m resolution) based on 1991-2020 average:**

+<span style="color:red; font-weight:bold;">Important</span> .bil files
+are no longer available in .bil format.
+The `get_prism_normals()` functions still work and will download the data in GeoTiff format.
+**But** - the rest of the prism R package has not been updated to work with GeoTiff, so none of the other functions will work with the 30-year normal data, e.g.,
+`prism_archive_subset(temp_period = "monthly normals")` will return
+`character(0)` and plotting functions will not work.

 | Variable   | Annual | Monthly | Daily |
 |:-----------|:-------|:--------|:------|
 | *tmean*    | X      | X       | X     |